 - Type 1 Diabetes.
-This type used to be called juvenile diabetes.
-It is an autoimmune condition wherein the body isn’t able to manufacture insulin due to the body’s immune system that attacks insulin-manufacturing cells from the pancreas.
+This type was known as juvenile diabetes.
+It is an autoimmune condition wherein the body cannot manufacture insulin due to the body’s immune system that attacks insulin-manufacturing cells from the pancreas.
 These insulin-manufacturing cells are called beta cells.

 - Type 2 Diabetes.
-This type of diabetes is a condition wherein cells are not able to use glucose expeditiously for energy.
-This happens when glucose became too excessive with time and the cells become unresponsive to insulin.
+This type occurs when cells cannot use glucose expeditiously for energy.
+This happens when glucose becomes too excessive with time, and the cells become unresponsive to insulin.

 What is Pre-Diabetes?

-It is a condition that usually occurs before type 2 diabetes, when your glucose is greater than the usual but not that high enough to be diagnosed as diabetes.
-Most of the time pre-diabetes doesn’t have signs and symptoms.
+It is a condition that usually occurs before type 2 diabetes when your glucose is greater than usual but not that high enough to be diagnosed as diabetes.
+Most of the time, pre-diabetes doesn’t have signs and symptoms.
 That’s why there are no warning signs.
-It can be confirmed by getting a blood test.
-In five years’ time, this condition could result to type 2 diabetes if there are no changes in your diet and lifestyle.
+Instead, it can be confirmed by getting a blood test.
+In five years, this condition could result in type 2 diabetes if there are no changes in your diet and lifestyle.

 Diabetes Signs and Symptoms Unique to Women

-Plenty of type 1 and type 2 diabetes signs and symptoms found in women are pretty much the same as those found in men, but there are some signs and complications that are unique to women.
+Plenty of type 1 and type 2 diabetes signs and symptoms found in women are pretty much the same as those found in men, but some signs and complications are unique to women.

-- Itching and pain in your vagina along with vaginal and oral yeast infections.
+- Itching and pain in your vagina, along with vaginal and oral yeast infections.
 A profusion of the Candida albicans fungus can trigger both vaginal and oral yeast infections.
-Signs and symptoms of vaginal yeast infections consist of vaginal itching and pain, vaginal discharge, and aching sexual penetration.
-Signs and symptoms of oral yeast infections consist of white spots, redness and soreness, having difficulty eating or swallowing, and enlarged and distended red gums or the inside of your cheeks.
+Signs and symptoms of vaginal yeast infections include vaginal itching and pain, vaginal discharge, and aching sexual penetration.
+Signs and symptoms of oral yeast infections include white spots, redness and soreness, difficulty eating or swallowing, and enlarged and distended red gums or the inside of your cheeks.

 - PCOS or polycystic ovary syndrome.
 This is a prevalent source of female infertility and insulin resistance.
-It could trigger signs and symptoms like inconsistent periods, acne, dwindling scalp hair, and a surplus of hair growth on the face and body.
-Excessive insulin levels also escalate your risk of getting diabetes, and around 50% of women who have PCOS contract diabetes.
+It could trigger signs and symptoms like irregular periods, acne, dwindling scalp hair, and a surplus of hair growth on the body and face.
+Excessive insulin levels also escalate your risk of diabetes and around 50% of women with PCOS contract diabetes.

 - UTIs or urinary tract infections.
-These infections happen when bacteria get into anywhere in the urinary tract like the urethra, ureters, kidneys, and bladder.
-These are much more prevalent in women than in men and basically happens more frequent with diabetes since the presence of sugar in the urine serves as a seedbed for bacterial growth.
+These infections happen when bacteria enter the urinary tract, like the urethra, ureters, kidneys, and bladder.
+These are much more prevalent in women than in men and happen more frequently with diabetes because the presence of sugar in the urine serves as a seedbed for bacterial growth.